gianfaye/gianfaye-jekyll/bio.md

 ##Languages/Frameworks

 Although I'm language agnostic, I'm looking forward to using JavaScript more often for the projects I'll be working on in the future.
-I've had history with PHP/MySQL, friended jQuery, but I'm seriously checking out Backbone.js, Node.js and Ruby.
+I've had history with PHP/MySQL, friended jQuery, but I'm seriously checking out Backbone.js, Node.js, Python, and Ruby.

 ##Publications